If you are not quantifying risk, you are likely taking too much of it. Our DataDriven Process helps us achieve lower volatility portfolios.

 Our DataDriven Process removes the guesswork with your money.
 It calculates exactly how much of your assets should be in different assets classes and why.
 It relies on math and finance, and led to this feature in Forbes.

-My Conservative Portfolio aims to preserve purchasing power over time and match or beat inflation.
-During retirement, I advise between three and five years of projected withdrawals be allocated merely to preserve purchasing power.
-If a market crash occurs, your safe money will hopefully remain intact.
+During retirement, I advise between two and five years of projected withdrawals be allocated merely to preserve purchasing power.
+If a market crash occurs, your conservative money will hopefully remain intact.
 This provides a way to fund your life without having to "sell low" during market turmoil.
+The Conservative Portfolio aims to preserve purchasing power over time and match or beat inflation.

 Why can't we just put our money in the bank if we want to preserve its value?
 Inflation.
 For example.
 Thirty years ago, if you found a quarter on the ground you had two options: you could save it or you could buy a can of soda.
 If you saved it in a piggy bank and cracked open that piggy bank today, the quarter would still be there, but I would argue it was not safe.
 A can of soda now costs around a dollar, and we can’t buy much of anything for twenty-five cents.
 Inflation has taken its toll.